← Back to blog

 Canva can hold both high-quality and low-quality images.
 The final print quality depends on what you uploaded into the design.

-- AI images that are too small for large printing.
+AI image AI images that are too small for large printing or have messy details that look fine only on screen.

 If your Canva design includes a QR code, test it before sending the file.
-Check whether the QR code opens the correct link, is large enough, has enough white space around it, and is placed away from the cutting edge.
+Check whether it opens the correct link, is large enough, has enough white space around it and is placed away from the cutting edge.

 If you keep editing after sending the file, the printing shop may need to check the artwork again.
 For urgent printing, prepare one final version and name it clearly.